-\Approved and listed by a recognized testing authority such as UL (Underwriter Lab).

-- NOTE: Remove all RV anti-freeze spillage from all drain and faucet parts after winterizing.
-Failure to do so could result in damage to the plumbing fixture's finish. - 12.
-Be sure to open the waste holding tank drain valves and drain and flush the tanks thoroughly (THIS IS VERY IMPORTANT AS THE SEWAGE IN THE TANKS, IF FROZEN, COULD SERIOUSLY DAMAGE THE TANKS.)

-13. Remove the cartridge of the water purifier and leave the purifier valve in the open position.
-(If so equipped.)

-- 14. Remove the battery from your trailer and store in a cool dry place where there is no danger of freezing.
-It is very important for optimum life of a battery to check it periodically and to keep it fully charged. - 15.
-Remove any items (food, cosmetics, etc.) from trailer interior that might be damaged by freezing or might damage the trailer if containers break. - For additional winterizing protection add a non-toxic antifreeze (approved for drinking water system) to the water lines using the following procedure. - Reconnect all lines except the hose to the pump inlet port.
-Close the low point drain valves and the exterior shower water supply inline shut off valves (leave the exterior shower water vallves open) - 2.
-Turn water heater by-pass to the by-pass position. - Attach a length of hose to the pump inlet port.
-This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - 4.
-Prepare the antifreeze solution in accordance with the manufacturer's instructions.

-- 5. Open all water faucets. - 6.
-Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
+15. Remove any items (food, cosmetics, etc.) from trailer interior that might be damaged by freezing - or might damage the trailer if containers break.

+For additional winterizing protection add a non-toxic antifreeze (approved for drinking water system) to the water lines using the following procedure.

+- Reconnect all lines except the hose to the pump inlet port.
+Close all drain valves. - Turn water heater by-pass valve to by-pass position.
+For by-pass instructions to winterize see the illustration on next page. - 3.
+Install a spare water purifier cartridge to be used specifically for winterizing.
+This cartridge will have RV anti-freeze in it when finished and will be removed and the clean cartridge reinstalled for normal use.
+Keep the spare cartridge for future cold winterizing procedures. - 4.
+Attach a length of hose to the pump inlet port.
+This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - Dilute the antifreeze solution in accordance with the manufacturer's instructions. - 6.
+Open all water faucets. - Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
 Flush toilet.
-Work hand shower spray while holding down in tub. - 7.
-Shut off the pump and close all faucets. - Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.
+Work hand shower spray while holding down in tub.

+- 8. Shut off the pump and close all faucets. - 9.
+Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.
-Water heater by-pass valve operation:

-Turn the water heater by-pass valve to use position for normal operation and to By-pass position for winterizing with RV anti-freeze.
-The by-pass valve is located on the back of the water heater.
+Water Heater Bypass Locations

+16 Ft. is under the roadside wardrobe hinged bottom shelf.

+19 Ft. is under the bed on the roadside through a hole cut in the bed top.

+23 Ft. is under the bed and accessed through a hole cut in the bed top or through the rear exterior access door.

+23 Ft.
+Front Bed - inside the removable bedroom wardrobe cabinet lower face panel.
+The panel is held on by two pressure catches and can be removed by pulling straight out on the panel.